Fullchee/really-bad-chinese-chess/README.md

 - Kings can't see each other
   - test case for it
 - on init, spawn random pieces in random places
+- History: undo and redo moves
+- make it look pretty

 # Why